 Stay at: Residence L’Ours Blanc, offering a choice of apartments for groups of various sizes.

 As one of the most famous ski resorts in the world, Val d’Isère is a great ski holiday choice.
 The drive may take a little longer from the UK.
 However, you will be rewarded by dramatic scenery as you climb the valley from Bourg St Maurice.
 Brimming with rustic chalets, luxurious hotels, bustling après bars and gourmet eateries; Val d’Isère has earned its place on the map as a must-visit destination.
 Up on the mountain, the Espace Killy ski area is hard to contend with.
 The ski area offers 300km of pistes that connect with the neighbouring Tignes ski resort.
 Try the infamous ‘La Face’ black run – an epic cliff face that was originally built for the winter Olympics.

 Stay at: Les Hauts du Rogoney for a self-catered apartment occupying an exclusive ski-in ski-out location to the Solaise lifts.

-To find out more about the best ski resorts to drive to please view our self drive ski holidays here.
-Alternatively, call our ski experts on 0207 471 7700 to discuss the best self drive ski resorts.
+To find out more about the best ski resorts to drive to from the UK please view our self drive ski holidays here.
+Alternatively, call our ski experts on 0207 471 7700.

 *Approximate distances and expected times without stops included.